seleb/bitsy-boilerplate/README.md

 1. edit `./input/hacks.js` with hack inputs/options
 1. edit `./input/optimization.js` with optimization options
 1. edit `./input/template.html` to add custom html, for example if you need to add audio
+1. edit `./external-deps.mjs` to specify what dependencies should be written to the output directly instead of being transpiled by rollup when building the hacks. in case with large libraries like babylonjs used by 3d hack, this will drastically reduce build time
 1. run `npm start` or `npm run build`
 	- `start` will watch the input files and rebuild automatically when they're changed
 	- `build` will run once